15 Psychological Thriller Books That Will Keep You Up at Night

 The Medical Thriller

 Want to take your mind off the health insurance wars?
 A great medical thriller is a lot more fun.
 Read Coma by Robin Cook (1977), the unforgettable saga of patients who check into the hospital for “minor” surgery and never wake up.
 Looking for a more recent book?
 Any of Patricia Cornwell’s Scarpetta novels, centering on the beloved forensic pathologist Kay Scarpetta, should scare you (happily) sick; the most recent, Chaos, came out in 2016.
-These are the greatest thriller books of 2019.

 The Sci-Fi Thriller

 Sure, he’s done dinosaurs and television emergency rooms, but Michael Crichton’s first novel, The Andromeda Strain (1969), still ranks as one of the top science fiction thrillers of all time.
 What could be scarier than microscopic killer germs run amok?
 Um, how about a gigantic Arctic monster (think polar bear on steroids)?
-You can find that in The Terror (2007) by Dan Simmons, which blends a fascinating account of 1840s Arctic exploration with the supernatural—and was recently made into a TV series on AMC.
+You can find that in The Terror (2007) by Dan Simmons, which blends a fascinating account of 1840s Arctic exploration with the supernatural—and was made into a TV series on AMC.
 Here are some more of the bestselling books behind TV shows.

 The Military Thriller

 Even if you’ve seen the Jack Reacher movies, you don’t want to miss don’t miss the first book to feature the character: Killing Floor (1997) by Lee Child.
-You’ll love his other Jack Reacher novels too, the latest of which, Past Tense, was released in 2018.
+You’ll love his other Jack Reacher novels too, the latest of which, Blue Moon, was released in 2019.
 We also need to tip our hat to another thriller master, Tom Clancy, who passed away in 2013.
 His final novel, Command Authority, written with Mark Greaney, came out in late 2013; it was part of Clancy’s blockbuster Jack Ryan series.
 These are the 10 high school English class books you should read again as an adult.

 The True-Crime Thriller